-• The Nitrogen Allocations to the following blocks are amended as follows:
+The Nitrogen Allocations to the following blocks are amended as follows:

-Table LR 6B: Nitrogen Allocation to Settlement land (in OVERSEER® 6.2.0)
+Table LR 6B Nitrogen allocation to settlement land (in Overseer 6.2.0)

-Description Original allocation Reallocation Adjusted allocation Section 3-5 SO 388233, held in record of title 507546 (within the Lake Rotorua Rural area) 6,770 kg 85.5% of 5tN 11,045 kgN SA68A/368 (within the Lake Rotorua Rural area) 1,679 kg 14.5% of 5tN 2,404 kgN
+Description Original allocation Reallocation Adjusted allocation Section 3-5 SO 388233, held in record of title 507546 (within the Lake Rotorua rural area) 6,770 kg 85.5% of 5tN 11,045 kgN SA68A/368 (within the Lake Rotorua rural area) 1,679 kg 14.5% of 5tN 2,404 kgN

-Table notes:a) The reallocated nitrogen remains in the Regional Council's nitrogen accounting system unused until drawn on for a particular consented activity.
-At the time a particular draw down occurs, an adjustment will be made to account for any changes in OVERSEER® versions.
+- 1 The reallocated nitrogen set out in Table LR 6B remains in the Regional Council's nitrogen accounting system unused until drawn on for a particular consented activity.
+At the time a particular draw down occurs, an adjustment will be made to account for any changes in Overseer versions.
 Allocations to tourism, housing and similar activities will be adjusted in accordance with the House reference file system.
-Rural activities such as horticulture and market gardening will be adjusted in accordance with the Drystock reference file system.

-b) The allocations can be used for any land use complying with Policy LR P12A and will be expressed using the appropriate reference file for the use.
+Rural activities such as horticulture and market gardening will be adjusted in accordance with the drystock reference file system. - 2 The allocations set out in Table LR 6B can be used for any land use complying with LR P12A and will be expressed using the appropriate reference file for the use.